Tkanos/FacebookRestAuthentication/README.md

 ![Get Token](https://github.com/Tkanos/FacebookRestAuthentication/blob/master/images/GetFacebookToken.png)

-Then (after have done a npm start), you can use a Rest App to call our Login service. put your facebooktoken on the header :
+Then (after have done a npm start), you can use a Rest App to call our Login service. put your facebooktoken on the header, you will receive the jsonwebtoken on the response:

 ![Rest Call](https://github.com/Tkanos/FacebookRestAuthentication/blob/master/images/RestCall.png)